4 Swaps

 4.8 Other Types of Swaps

-• Amortizing/Step-Up Swaps: These involve gradually increasing or decreasing notional principal amounts, typically to match the amortization of an underlying asset or liability.
+• Amortizing/Step-Up Swap: The notional principal gradually increases or decreases to match an underlying asset or liability.

-• Constant Maturity Swap (CMS): The swap’s interest rate is reset periodically based on the rate of a constant maturity instrument, such as a 10-year Treasury note.
+• Constant Maturity Swap (CMS): The interest rate resets periodically based on the rate of a constant maturity instrument (e.g., a 10-year Treasury note).

-• LIBOR-in-Arrears Swap: The interest rate is determined at the end of the payment period rather than the beginning, introducing additional risk and potential reward.
+• LIBOR-in-Arrears Swap: The interest rate is determined at the end of the payment period instead of the beginning, increasing uncertainty.

-• Cross Currency Interest Rate Swap: A variant of currency swaps where both legs of the swap are in different currencies and at least one leg is a floating interest rate.
+• Cross-Currency Interest Rate Swap: A variation of currency swaps where one or both legs involve floating rates in different currencies.

-• Diff Swap: An interest rate differential swap, where payments are based on the difference between two reference rates.
+• Diff Swap: An interest rate differential swap, where payments depend on the difference between two reference rates.

-• Commodity Swap: Involves exchanging a fixed price for a commodity for its floating market price over the term of the swap.
+• Commodity Swap: One party pays a fixed price for a commodity, while the other pays the floating market price over time.

-• Variance Swap: A forward contract on future volatility; the payments are based on the variance of a specified underlying asset.
+• Variance Swap: A contract based on future volatility, where payments depend on the variance of an underlying asset’s price.

 4.9 Practice Questions and Problems